jhucsf/fall2024/assign/assign02.md

 If you run out of callee-saved registers, then you can use memory in the stack frame to store local variables.
-We *highly* recommend using an ABI-compliant stack frame to reserve memory in the current stack frame, since that will allow `gdb` to properly recognize the functions on the call stack.
+We *highly* recommend using an ABI-compliant stack frame to reserve memory for local variables, since that will allow `gdb` to properly recognize the functions on the call stack.
 To do so, your function's prologue code should look like this: